 Generally speaking, the RF power falls off with the square of the distance to the source, so proximity to the transmitting antenna is very important.
 Therefore, the study continued by examining WLAN, since the transmitter placement offers the potential to locate harvesters very close to the power source.
 The most interesting result of this research was that a small LED could be powered directly from a cellular handset with 1 W peak power transmitting at closer range of approximately 20 cm.
 This result is promising for locating RF harvesting nodes in locations with dense populations of mobile phone users.

 Although the trends in cellular telephone technology, including rollouts of new frequency bands, suggest that energy densities for existing channels may go down over time, we should expect the total RF energy density to increase as new, faster data services like 4G and LTE are implemented and available spectrum is used for new applications.
 These trends suggest that RF energy-harvesting systems designed for wider band scavenging may offer longer useful lifetimes.
+References

 - The History of Power Transmission by Radio Waves by William C. Brown appeared in IEEE Transactions on Microwave Theory and Techniques in 1994.